topeberti/Polilingo/Docs/Backend.md

 **Outputs:**

-- List of jsons of question ids, the number of times the user has answered the question and the number of times the user has answered the question correctly.
+- List of jsons of full question data, the number of times the user has answered the question and the number of times the user has answered the question correctly.

 #### **2 GET /history/sessions/passed**

 **Purpose:**
-Returns a list of sessions ids that the user has completed.
-Therefore queries the user_session_history table where the user_id is the user that is logged in and filters the rows where the passed column is true.
+Returns a list of sessions that the user has completed, including the full session data.

 **Requirements:**